Difegue/TVC-16/content/073-marchintosh-2026.md

 ![flynn telnet client running on the centris 650 connected to a BBS](./images/globaltalk/flynn.jpg)
 and...oh it's fucking claude code. oh thats gore in my comfort retrocomputing environment i cant escape this bloody thing no matter where i go this is software hell and we're all living in it happily wearing our badges of shame as we grow dependent on a heavily subsidized slot machine

+See you next year!
+Maybe next time I'll go for more CRT pain and try to repair my [Portrait Display](https://www.cultofmac.com/apple-history/macintosh-portrait-display).

 #